adamralph/xbehave.net/readme.md

 Come and chat to fellow users and developers at the [xBehave.net JabbR chat room](http://jabbr.net/#/rooms/xbehavenet).

-## What do the version numbers mean? ##

-xBehave.net uses [Semantic Versioning](http://semver.org/).
-The current release is 0.x which means 'initial development'.
-Breaking changes are being kept to a minimum, since the library is already being piloted by a number of projects, so you are encouraged to start using xBehave.net right away.
-Certain parts of the API may be deprecated during initial development but, wherever practical, will not be removed before version 1.0 is released.

 ## On which giant's shoulders does it stand? ##

 * [xUnit.net](http://xunit.codeplex.com/)